Jad-Moawad/How-the-Great-Recession-Changed-Class-Inequality-Evidence-from-23-European-Countries/README.md

 I used a number of packages in R, these include: broom (Robinson et al., 2021), dplyr (Wickham et al., 2015), ggplot2 (Wikcham, 2016), ggpubr (Kassambara, 2020), gridExtra (Auguie & Antonov, 2016), modelsummary (Arel-Bundock, 2021), readxl (Wickham et al., 2022) and tidyverse (Wickham et al., 2019).

 Analyses were also conducted in Julia, version 1.6.3.

 I used a number of packages in Julia, these include: MixedModels (Bates et al., 2022), Effects (Alday et al., 2022) and RegressionTables (Boehm et al., 2022).
+You can open the Julia's scripts using Jupyter Notebook.

 # References: